 The design of spacecraft trajectories characterized by continuous thrust levels that are very low compared to the vehicle weight represent a challenging class of optimization problems.
 Low thrust trajectories are demanding because realistic forces due to oblateness, and third-body perturbations often dominate the thrust.
 Furthermore, because the thrust level is so low, significant changes to the orbits require very long duration trajectories.
 Using the small continuous control thrust efficiently will have important implications for multi-moon orbiter and other missions in the future which intend to use low thrust technology.
 The low thrust regime is defined by the maximum acceleration f{max} of the spacecraft, the ratio of the maximum thrust (F{max}) to mass (m),

-$$f{max} = \frac{F{max}}{m}.\tag{10.6.1}$$
+$$f{max} = \frac{F{max}}{m}.$$ (10.6.1)

-If this ratio is at or below approximately $10^{-2}g$, where $g = 9.7803267715 \text{ m/s}^2$ is the acceleration due to gravity on the Earth's equator, then the thrust level is deemed "low thrust" (Chobotov [1996]).
+If this ratio is at or below approximately $10^{-2}g$, where $g = 9.7803267 \text{ m/s}^2$ is the acceleration due to gravity on the Earth's equator, then the thrust level is deemed "low thrust" (Chobotov [1996]).

 Low thrust trajectories, unlike the high thrust trajectories we have discussed previously, are trajectories which, while the thrust is on, continuously change the spacecraft's three-body energy, eq.
 (2.3.13).
 One thus can imagine a picture where the Hill's region changes in time.
 The most efficient low thrust trajectories will be those which go from, say, the exterior realm to a close orbit around a moon in the capture realm using the least fuel, as in Figure 10.6.1.
-In other words, one wants to use low thrust so that a spacecraft will go through the neck when it is narrowest.
-It makes sense to begin an extension of the dynamical systems methods we have discussed thus far to this situation where the energy, and thus the tube and lobes, are now changing.